Ulcerative Colitis Diet Plan

 1. Whenever possible, allow your skin to be exposed to sunlight.
 Just be sure not to get burned.

-2. Make it a habit to breathe deeply from your abdomen at least once every 5 minutes for every hour that you are awake.
-Doing so will help to keep your parasympathetic nervous system active and your sympathetic nervous system subdued.
+2. Breathe deeply from your abdomen at least once every five minutes for every hour that you are awake.
+Doing so will help keep your parasympathetic nervous system active and your sympathetic nervous system subdued, which is important for promoting a healthy digestive tract.

-3. Spend at least 15 minutes each day writing any and all thoughts that come to mind in a private journal.
+3. Consider spending at least fifteen minutes each day writing any and all thoughts that come to mind in a private journal.
 Don't censor yourself, and be sure that no one else can see it.
-Write down all thoughts that enter your mind, no matter now ridiculous they may seem.
+Write down all thoughts that pop up in your head, no matter now loony or evil they seem.
 This exercise can help increase your awareness of emotional stressors that may not be obvious at first thought.

-5. Every morning and every night, spend a few minutes thinking about:
+5. Each day upon awakening and before you go to sleep, spend a few minutes thinking about: